self-care = social justice.

 when things are going to shit, it’s a sure bet the "adult" before you (or in the mirror) isn’t making conscious choices.

-[ie, a subconscious element—the “adult” is not conscious of—has grabbed the wheel (and is now doing whatever it takes to steer them back towards whatever wacko, totally backwards place it is they find “safety”, aka familiarity).]
+[ie, a subconscious element—the “adult” is not conscious of—has taken hold of the wheel (and is now doing whatever it takes to steer said "adult" back towards whatever wacko, totally backwards place that subconscious element feels “safety”, aka familiarity).]

 if someone’s (connection/abundance/fill in the blank)-thermostat is calibrated to a chilly three degrees, mr subconscious does not let loose a sigh of relief with a sudden rise to fifteen.

-(he panics because who knows what’ll happen at fifteen!? not himthat’s for sure.)
+(he panics because who the hell knows what’ll happen at unfamilliar-fifteen!? not him—that’s for sure.)

 at three degrees, there’s no surprises.

-(which is perfect for mr subconscious because, if he’s used to three degrees—he doesn’t live in a world where ‘surprises’ are made of unicorns that poop rainbows which shower you with pretty glitter—they’re made of mares, as in the mythical creature the word “nightmare” comes from, that shit tornadoes which slice you up with broken glass).
+(which is perfect for mr subconscious because—if he’s used to three degrees—he doesn’t live in a world where ‘surprises’ are made of unicorns that poop rainbows which shower you with pretty glitter; at three degrees surprises are made of mares—as in the mythical creature the word “night-mare” comes from—that shit tornadoes which slice you up with broken glass.)

-the devil you know really is better than the angel you don’t—if you’re a subconscious shadow whose modus vivendi = predicting where the next gut punch will come from.
+the devil you know really is better than the angel you don’t—if you’re a subconscious shadow whose modus vivendi = predicting where the next gut punch (or tornado made of broken glass) is coming from.

-being triggered means a button got pushed. (or lightly brushed against.)
+now, being triggered means a button got pushed.

 e v e r y t h i n g is a mirror.